f5devcentral/f5-xc-terraform-examples/workflow-guides/bot/deploy-botdefense-in-gcp-with-f5xc-bigip-connector/xc-console-demo-guide.rst

 .. image:: assets/bot-manage.png
    :width: 100%

-3. Use the name "az-xcbotdefense-profile1" and a description of "XC Bot Defense Connector for BIG-IP in Azure"
+3. Use the name "az-xcbotdefense-connector1" and a description of "XC Bot Defense Connector for BIG-IP in GCP"
 4. Set the Application Region to "US", Connector Type "F5 BIG-IP iApp (v17.0 or greater) > save and exit

 .. image:: assets/bigip-connector-add.png